 Cognitive Behavior Therapy for anxiety

 Dr. Victoria G. Roatta is a licensed clinical psychologist providing CBT in English and Spanish to adults and adolescents in the Coral Gables/South Miami area.
+She is PSYPACT certified to provide telehealth virtual therapy sessions in more than 40 states.

 Cognitive Behavior Therapy is a form of psychotherapy that emphasizes the role of thinking and its effects on our feelings and our behaviors.
 Cognitive Behavioral Therapists teach concrete skills to challenge distorted, automatic negative thoughts which cause anxiety and depressed mood.
 With CBT you learn anxiety tolerating techniques to replace fear-based or avoidant behaviors.